Dubzing/HandBrakeCLI-script/README.md

 psutil

-Install psutil: python -m pip install psutil
+Install psutil with pip or place the files in your site-packages

 If you need help with the handbrake arguments here is the HandBrake documentation: https://handbrake.fr/docs/en/latest/cli/command-line-reference.html